lisaloudness/Blas/README.md

 ## Basic Recipe Book

 This is a basic online recipe book for various users.
 Features include viewing, editing and adding recipes - additional features may be added in the future.

+This website was designed to be a basic online recipe book that display recipes for all who like to cook.
+The focus of the site is to allow users to upload recipes and images for other users to search and use.

+This is the third of four Portfolio Projects that the developer must complete during their Full Stack Software Development Program at The Code Institute.

+The main requirements were to build a Non-Relational Database backed Flask project for a web application that allows users to store and manipulate data records about a particular domain.
+The focus of this project is on data rather than any business logic.
+This also requires the developer to create functionality for users to create, locate, display, edit and delete records (CRUD functionality).
 The full application can be viewed <a href="https://basic-recipe-book.herokuapp.com/" target="_blank" >here</a>.

 ## UX